antoniobrandao/socialhub/README.md

 All frontend files are located in the "frontend" folder.

+#### Why JADE in the Frontend?

+It's pleasant and beneficial to use the same HTML syntax in both the Backend and Frontend.

 #### CSS (Stylus)

-I'm just using 3 files for this tiny project.
+I'm just using 3 Stylus files for this tiny project.
 A main file "index.styl", a "reset.styl", and a "mixins.styl".
 Their names makes their purposes clear.
 I didn't bother to make more individual files because this is a really small project.
 Two extra files (plugin styles) are also imported.

+Why Stylus?
+Stylus, like JADE, was created by the same person who created Express (TJ Holowaychuk), and they make sense together.
+JADE and Stylus look similar which makes code more homogenous.

 #### Base JavaScript

 - index.js - This is the root - imports the "frontend" app, and jquery.
 Sets up the "frontend" app to start on the DOM "ready" event.
 - frontend.js - This is the actual app.
 It has 4 responsibilities:
-	- import required files and modules
+	- Import required files and modules
-	- receive DOMReady event to start marionette application
+	- Receive DOMReady event to start marionette application
-	- house a series of utility functions and variables that will be available throughout the app
+	- House a series of utility functions and variables that will be available throughout the app
-	- hold the socket listener (which listens to the "created_addon" event)
+	- Hold the socket listener (which listens to the "created_addon" event)

 #### Backbone / Marionette

 I also dropped in a folder structure I usually use in small projects:

 - marionette/
-	- views/ - The folder holding all the views.
+	- views/ - The folder holding all the views
 	- application.js - Marionette application creation & startup
 	- behaviours.js - Functions to handle interactions (for backbone views only)
 	- collections.js - Declare all the collections we expect to use